 Burton Womens Step On Binding 2019 Review by The Good Ride

 The Burton Women’s Step On Bindings are a great choice if you are looking for a quick release binding that also is very easy to click your boot into.
-The Step On Bindings have great response when it comes to turning, they have a medium flex that has a slightly aggressive feel to them.
+The Step On Bindings have a great response when it comes to turning, they have a medium flex that has a slightly aggressive feel to them.
 There are micro adjustments for the high back but you can’t fully rotate the high back like other bindings.
-From what I’ve seen and tried of the quick release bindings on the market, these seem to be the easiest to use and the most responsive.
+From what I’ve seen and tried the quick release bindings on the market, these seem to be the easiest to use and the most responsive.

 Ethics Statement: We don’t get paid by the manufacturer to write these reviews.
 No one is perfect and we do make money from the “Where To Buy” links below, but this is our best attempt at an honest and objective review from an average riders’ perspective.